apache/spark/docs/structured-streaming-programming-guide.md

 (similar to streaming aggregations)

-1. Define a constraint on event-time across the two inputs such that the engine can figure out when old rows of one input is not going to be required for matches with the other input.
-This constraint can either be a time range condition (e.g. `...JOIN ON leftTime BETWEN rightTime AND rightTime + INTERVAL 1 HOUR`), or equi-join on event-time windows (e.g. `...JOIN ON leftTimeWindow = rightTimeWindow`).
+1. Define a constraint on event-time across the two inputs such that the engine can figure out when old rows of one input is not going to be required (i.e. will not satisfy the time constraint) for matches with the other input.
+This constraint can be defined in one of the two ways.

+    1. Time range join conditions (e.g. `...JOIN ON leftTime BETWEN rightTime AND rightTime + INTERVAL 1 HOUR`),

+    1. Join on event-time windows (e.g. `...JOIN ON leftTimeWindow = rightTimeWindow`).

 Let’s understand this with an example.

 Let’s say we want to join a stream of advertisement impressions (when an ad was shown) with